geiger-rs/cargo-geiger/README.md

 # Known issues

+- Crates with nested crates can currently report inaccurate stats.
 - Both base projects, cargo-tree and cargo-osha could be depended on if refactored into library and application parts.
 - Proper logging should be sorted out.